CoolKit-Technologies/apiDocs/en/APICenter.md

 | region | string | No | returned when account not in current region |
 | msg | string | No | error cause |

-Error code：
+Error code:

-0：Success
+0: Success
-301： user is in another server, app need to relocate server and reconnect
+301: user is in another server, app need to relocate server and reconnect
-400：Parameter error
+400: Parameter error
-401：User does not exist
+401: User does not exist
-409：account already registered
+409: account already registered
-500：Server error
+500: Server error
-504：Failed to send
+504: Failed to send
-160038：Sending too fast which exceeds frequency limit
+160038: Sending too fast which exceeds frequency limit

-**Example Response：**
+**Example Response:**

 ```json
 {